 Endometriosis is a fairly common condition in women of childbearing age.
 It occurs when endometrial tissue builds up outside of the uterus.
 That means the tissue can’t be expelled through the vagina during a period.
 Endometriosis may affect fertility in some women.

 Once pregnant, symptoms of endometriosis may be temporarily alleviated.
 They tend to return once the pregnancy is complete.

 It was previously thought that once a woman with endometriosis became pregnant, the condition wouldn’t affect her pregnancy.
 However, some recent studies have shown a strong link between endometriosis and miscarriage, though the reason for this link isn’t yet understood.
 A miscarriage is classified as a pregnancy loss that occurs before 20 weeks of gestation.

 Two large studies recently looked at the relationship between endometriosis and miscarriage.
 Both studies found endometriosis to be a risk factor for miscarriage.
 One found a significantly increased risk of previous miscarriage for women with endometriosis.
-The other cites that the increased risk of miscarriage for women with endometriosis is almost 80 percent.
-These studies were carried out in 2016 and 2017.
+The other cites that the increased risk of miscarriage for women with endometriosis is These studies were carried out in 2016 and 2017.

 Neither study notes any similarities in the miscarriages, but it’s widely agreed that more research is needed in this area.